-- 5.20 A horizontally integrated enterprise is one in which several different kinds of activities that produce different kinds of goods or services for sale on the market are carried out in parallel with each other.
-It follows from the definition of an establishment that a separate establishment should be identified for each different kind of activity wherever possible. - 5.21 A vertically integrated enterprise is one in which different stages of production, which are usually carried out by different enterprises, are carried out in succession by different parts of the same enterprise.
+- 5.23 Within the System, a separate establishment should be identified for each different kind of activity wherever possible. - 5.24 A vertically integrated enterprise is one in which different stages of production, which are usually carried out by different enterprises, are carried out in succession by different parts of the same enterprise.
 The output of one stage becomes an input into the next stage, only the output from the final stage being actually sold on the market.
-There are numerous examples of vertically integrated enterprises. - 5.22 For example, an enterprise may use its own fishing fleet to catch the fish it then processes
+ISIC describes vertically integrated enterprises as follows: